kami-note/kami-note/README.md

-## Hi, I'm Kami-note and this is my profilee 👋
+## Hi, I'm Kami-note and this is my profile 👋

 ## Work
  * 🔭 I’m currently working on